metaquanta/soft_fn/README.md

+UPDATE: I'm archiving this project.
+I have not looked at this code in a long time and the hep cats seem to be using [keyd](https://github.com/rvaiya/keyd/tree/master) these days.

 # soft-fn

 **soft-fn** reproduces the behavior of the Chromebook keyboard's **Search** key in linux.
 It uses an `evdev` `uinput` device, such that it works in Xorg, Wayland, and virtual consoles.